chainflip-io/chainflip-eth-contracts/docs/Vault.md

          deposits , then it performs all transfers specified with the rest of the inputs, the same as transferBatch (where all inputs are again required to be of equal length - however the lengths of the fetch inputs do not have to be equal to lengths of the transfer inputs).
-Fetches/transfers of native are indicated with 0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE as the token address.
+Fetches/transfers of native tokens are indicated with 0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE as the token address.

 - `sigData`:    Struct containing the signature data over the message